General educational content. Escrow laws vary by state. Verify specifics with a licensed attorney or escrow professional. Data verified April 2026.

 Days 14-30

-Your mortgage lender verifies your income, credit, employment, and assets.
-The underwriter reviews the appraisal.
-Once satisfied, they issue a conditional approval, then a clear to close.
+The underwriter verifies income, employment, credit, assets, and the appraisal.
+Once satisfied, they issue conditional approval, then clear to close.
+Average time in 2025: 44 days total.

 6